chenyk1990/MATdrr/README.md

 -----------
 ## Examples
-    The "demo" directory contains all runable scripts to demonstrate different applications of pydrr.
+    The "demo" directory contains all runable scripts to demonstrate different applications of MATdrr.

 -----------
 ## Gallery
-The gallery figures of the pydrr package can be found at
+The gallery figures of the MATdrr package can be found at
     https://github.com/chenyk1990/gallery/tree/main/MATdrr
 Each figure in the gallery directory corresponds to a DEMO script in the "demo" directory with the exactly the same file name.